pereirinha/woocommerce-variation-details-on-page-product/tags/2.0.1/readme.txt

 5. Quick step-by-step tutorial. [vimeo https://vimeo.com/51533811]

 == Changelog ==

-= 2.0.2 =
-* Fix a issue that would result on PHP Warning on implode() function in cases where products have any attributes.

 = 2.0.1 =
 * Fix a bug that could result on jQuery unexpected results.